Purchases made through links earn us a small commission, at no extra cost to you.

-So, off we went to the Uyuni Salt Flats anticipating it to be one of the highlights of our trip to Bolivia.
+So, off we went on a day tour of the Uyuni Salt Flats anticipating it to be one of the highlights of our first trip to Bolivia.

 As the world’s largest salt flat, Salar de Uyuni covers 10,582 square kilometers (4,086 sq mi) in southwest Bolivia.

 The Uyuni Salt Flats used to be the site of several prehistoric lakes that dried up, leaving behind a landscape covered with salt crust.

 Underneath the solid top layer of salt is a pool of brine, exceptionally rich in lithium.
 The Uyuni Salt Flats are estimated to contain 50-70% of the world’s lithium reserves.